japhero/ObsidianMain/Areas/Physics/Academic Physics Project/DUMP Research.md

 - the output of a divergence function depends on the "neighbors" thats what makes it similar to [[derivative|derivatives]]
 - $div \space F=  \nabla \cdot F$ (dot product of the derivatives)
 - for GP[^5] study the divergence is $δ$.
+- ==How can you model the ocean (incorporate this section)==
+- **Divergence in the context of modeling is used to find the divergent velocity again similarly to curl its an element of the "Stream" Function**

 ### New vocab